microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 1 - Web App Conversion/User Story 3 - Remove Item through Web Form.md

 ## 🎯Acceptance Criteria:
 - The web app should provide a form for users to input data.
-- The web form should capture the task number of the item that the user would like to remove.
+- The web form should capture the task number of the item the user would like to remove.
 - The application should remove the task from the list when the form is submitted.
 - The interface should look something like this: